ArtifactDB/SewerRat/README.md

 ```

 The human-friendly mode can be enabled by setting the `translate=true` query parameter in the request to the `/query` endpoint.
-The structure of the request body is unchanged except that any `text` field is assumed to contain a search string and will be translated into the relevant search clause.
+The structure of the request body is unchanged except that any `text` property in the request is assumed to contain a search string and will be translated into the relevant search clause.

 ```shell
 curl -X POST -L ${SEWER_RAT_URL}/query?translate=true \